Skip to main content

 During the first semester of your Senior Year, with support from faculty, you'll craft a detailed proposal for the thesis project that you plan to complete in the second semester of your senior year.
 Your proposal will include background on your art practice, your research, documentation of the work you have begun making, and a detailed proposal of the project or body of work you plan to create.

-• Focus Week: Present Thesis Proposal
+• BFA Thesis Week: Present Thesis Proposal

-During Focus Week, as a first-semester senior you will give a short presentation on your thesis proposal before a panel of faculty for evaluation and approval.
+During BFA Thesis Week, as a first-semester senior you will give a short presentation on your thesis proposal before a panel of faculty for evaluation and approval.
 Your panelists will evaluate the feasibility and scope of the project as well as its strengths and weaknesses, then discuss them with you to help you make the strongest proposal.

 A student presenting their thesis to a full room of people